Pre-Existing Conditions Aggravated by a Car Accident

 What Damages Are Available to You?

-• Additional medical treatment was needed because of the accident.
+• Additional medical treatment was needed because of the accident

-• Wages lost due to being unable to work and disability.
+• Wages lost due to being unable to work and disability

-• Emotional pain and suffering.
+• Emotional pain and suffering

-How Pre-existing Conditions Affect Settlements
+How Pre-Existing Conditions Affect Settlements

 Whether you are successful in a personal injury claim that involves a pre-existing condition that has been aggravated by an accident depends on many factors.
 The facts of the case and how the crash occurred will be important in determining fault.
 In addition, your injuries both before and after the crash (i.e., the severity, recovery times, and treatments) will be scrutinized heavily.

-It can be frustrating to know that in the process of healing from a prior injury an accident occurred that exacerbated the injury and stalled recovery.
-Our experienced personal injury attorneys at Tyroler Leonard Injury Law can help determine what your options are and whether you have a viable personal injury claim for a pre-existing condition aggravated by a car accident.
-Contact us today at (651) 259-1113 to learn more and ensure you get the justice you deserve.
+Our Minnesota personal injury attorneys can help determine what your options are and whether you have a viable personal injury claim for a pre-existing condition aggravated by a car accident.
+Contact Tyroler Leonard Injury Law today at (651) 259-1113 to learn more and ensure you get the justice you deserve.

 Attorney Rachel Sperling Leonard